Bell-ringing and cannon salute

 Who fires the cannons?

-Those firing the salutes are Jämtlands fältartilleri.
-They are a military cultural history association based in Östersund and are a part of the Norrland Artillery Regiment.
-They have fired the salutes in Uppsala since 2006.
+The cannons are fired by Jämtlands fältartilleri.
+This is a historical military culture association based in Östersund, which is associated with the Norrland Artillery Regiment.
+They have fired the cannon salute in Uppsala since 2006.

 When is the salute fired?